Elios-Lab/pathfollowing/README.md

 3. Select the folder in which has been saved and open it

 Note that a Unity project is a collection of files and directories, rather than just one specific Unity Project file.
 To open a Project, you must select the main Project folder, rather than a specific file.

+After opening the project you need to install the MLAgents package vers.2.0.0 from Window\Package Manager in unity editor.

 # ML-Agents setup